caseyfee/PopQuiz_java/README.md

 ## Description

+The intention of this website was to create a fun quiz individuals can take to learn some new things and so I can practice my JavaScript knowledge, however, I changed strategies completely after 15 hours of work of attempting for and if statements.
+If you'd like to see my original path, please see script2.js.

-This website was created from scratch to create a fun quiz individuals can take to showcase my new JavaScript knowledge.
-It was my best attempt to fulfill all requirements, however after going down a number of different rabbit hole strategies, this is what I have working.
+The result was my best attempt to fulfill all requirements, however after going down a number of different rabbit hole strategies, this is what I have working.

-To create this quiz, I utilized the following skills:
+To create this quiz, I attempted to utilize the following skills:

 - Event listeners;
 - Hearty psuedo-coding;